 This is my new favorite cookie.
-And possibly the best vegan cookies I’ve made so far — there have been a lot of attempts but not many successes when it comes to vegan cookies that aren’t full of processed oils or white flour and sugar.
+And possibly the best vegan cookies I’ve made so far — there have been a lot of attempts but not many successes when it comes to vegan cookies that aren’t full of processed oils, white flour or sugar.
 But these cookies.
 After doing some research and referencing other oil-free vegan cookie recipes, I managed to find the perfect ratio of nut butter to flour and I could not be happier with the results.

 At first glance the ingredients list might look too “healthy” to be turned into a decadent and satisfying cookie.
 Don’t knock it till you try it though.
-You don’t want to miss out on these.
-I promise it doesn’t taste healthy 😉
+You don’t want to miss out on these!
+These oatmeal cookies are made with 5 base ingredients:

 These oatmeal cookies don’t require any oil as peanut butter provides all the fat.
 Feel free to sub the pb for another nut/seed butter of your choice.
-These can easily be made gluten-free too using oat flour and ensuring your oats and oat flour are certified gluten-free (fun fact: oats themselves are actually gluten-free, but they are often processed using the same machine as other gluten-containing products).
+These can easily be made gluten-free by ensuring your oats and oat flour are certified gluten-free.
 I’ve also tested them with spelt flour, and all purpose and whole wheat would probably also work.
-However I think oat flour produces the best taste and texture in my opinion!
+However I think oat flour produces the best taste and texture.

 I decided to add chocolate chips to my cookies (because chocolate is always a good idea right??) but you can keep yours plain or add in walnuts, raisins, or whatever else you prefer!
 It’s also important to note, when you first take the cookies out of the oven they will be very soft and look undercooked, but they firm up as they cool so just be patient 🙂

-I hope you love these cookies as much as I do!
-If you do recreate them, don’t forget to tag me in your photos on instagram @ellielikes.cooking and leave a comment down below.
-I always appreciate feedback 🙂
+I hope you love these vegan oatmeal cookies as much as I do!
+If you try out this recipe, don’t forget to tag me in your photos on instagram @ellielikes.cooking and/or leave a comment down below and let me know how you liked it!
+It always makes my day to see you recreate my recipes 🙂 Happy baking!

 - 1/2 cup peanut butter